(Edited January 11, 2023; March 19, 2023)

-An attorney once said to me, “Roy, your problem is you don’t think like a lawyer.”
+An attorney once said to me, “Your problem is you don’t think like a lawyer.”
 These words proved to be a gift.

 His words hurt my pride.
-Even though I knew I was not an attorney, I prided myself in what I felt was my legal acumen.
+Though I knew I was not an attorney, I prided myself in what I felt was my legal acumen.
 After all, I had represented myself in this particular courtroom for years, filing motions, responses to motions, continuances, arguing before the judge, etc.

-I spent hours and hours in both the University of AZ law library and the much smaller law library housed in the Superior Court Building in downtown Tucson, studying law books, rules of civil procedures, and reading different rulings on various cases.
+I spent hours and hours in both the University of AZ law library and the much smaller law library housed in the Superior Court Building in downtown Tucson, studying law books, rules of civil procedures, how to properly craft legal documents, reading different rulings on various cases, etc.

 I became adept at correctly filing motions with the court that caused the judge to at least take the motion seriously and rule on it.
 Though the judge rarely ruled in my favor, at least my successful navigation of the myriad of rules and regulations governing various legal filings was correct.

 I understood I wasn’t a lawyer, but I was, and had been, representing myself as a lawyer for years.
-Surely, that counted for something that would qualify me as thinking like a lawyer, I reasoned.
+Surely I reasoned, that counted for something which would qualify me as thinking like a lawyer.

 His words, though, stayed with me.
-For all of his hubris, I had to admire him.
+For all of his hubris, I admired him.
 He knew the law, wrote well, and won cases.
 He managed his own law firm.
 Most importantly, he had the respect of the court and the judge.

-I had a girlfriend in high school, Michelle, that said something similar to me decades earlier: “Roy, your problem is you believe everybody should think the way you do.”
+A girlfriend in high school, Michelle, said something similar to me decades earlier: “Roy, your problem is you believe everybody should think the way you do.”
 That stung because it came from someone I happened to love at the time.
 And like this lawyer, Michelle was right.

-What does it mean then, to “think like a lawyer?”
-And why is it relevant to this ongoing discussion of PAS (Parental Alienation Syndrome)?
+What does it mean, then, to “think like a lawyer?”
+And why is it relevant to this ongoing discussion of PAS (Parental Alienation Syndrome) and PA (Parental Alienation)?
 Much, it turns out.

 Here is a good start.

-Thinking like a lawyer is the ability to think critically, as I pointed out in Part One of this series, the counter intuitive ability of withholding judgment on a topic or opinion until a person has performed their due diligence in gathering the needed facts before rendering their opinion.
+Thinking like a lawyer is the ability to think critically, as I pointed out in Part One of this series, the counter intuitive ability of withholding judgment on a topic or opinion until a person has performed their due diligence in gathering the needed facts before rendering a knowledgeable and hopefully accurate opinion.

 This is easier said than done, especially when we are dealing with humans who are prone to making decisions based on emotions and not on facts.
 One of the most personally challenging aspects of this lawyerly way of thinking was being able to persuasively present the case for the other side.